InQuest/microsoft-office-macro-clustering/README.md

 This repository contains the data files and algorithms for clustering Microsoft Office documents by their macro content.
+For an in-depth explanation of what this project is about, check out our blog at https://inquest.net/blog/2020/12/16/Clustering-for-Classification.
 For access to the original documents, please see [InQuest Labs](https://labs.inquest.net/) or read more about us on the web at https://www.inquest.net.

 ## Table of Contents
 * `av_labels/`: Directory of JSON files, one per sample, containing AntiVirus labels (if any).